-Pool: All graduates whose initial placement records are due or job, an education program, the military, or a job/school combination according to Job Corps' placement definition in PRH Chapter 4, or who transfer to an approved Advanced

-(AT) program at another center during the period.
+- Pool: All graduates whose initial placement records are due or received, or who transfer to an approved AT program at another center during the period. - Measure: The percentage of graduates in the pool who are placed in a job, an education program, the military, or a job/school combination according to Job Corps' placement definition in PRH Chapter 4, Exhibit 4-1, or who transfer to an approved AT program at another center.